simondlevy/MulticopterSim/README.md

 getting UE5 to work with Visual Studio 2022, I have opted to stay with Visual Studio 2019 for the time being.

-# Quickstart
+# Building

 1. Clone this repostitory (MultiSim) into your
 <b>Documents/Unreal Projects</b> folder, first creating that folder if it
 doesn't exist.

-2. Double-click <b>use_quickstart.bat</b>

-3. Right-click on the <b>MultiSim.uproject</b>
+2. Right-click on the <b>MultiSim.uproject</b>
 file and select <b>Generate Visual Studio project file</b> to generate a <b>.sln</b> file

-4. Double-click on the resulting <b>MultiSim.sln</b> file to launch VisualStudio.
+3. Double-click on the resulting <b>MultiSim.sln</b> file to launch VisualStudio.
 The first time you do this, you may have to wait a few minutes while Visual Studio parses up all of the UE5 files needed to build the project.

-5. In VisualStudio, hit the F5 key to build the project and launch UnrealEditor.
+4. In VisualStudio, hit the F5 key to build the project and launch UnrealEditor.

-6. In UnrealEditor, select one of the maps in <b>Content Drawer/MultiSim/Maps</b>.
+5. In UnrealEditor, select one of the maps in <b>Content Drawer/MultiSim/Maps</b>.
 Then open the
 <b>Content/C++ Classes/QuickstartModule/pawns</b> folder and drag one of the
 vehicle pawns into the map.

-Click the play button and you'll see the vehicle take off to an altitude of 10 meters.
-You can use the spacebar to switch your point-of-view.
+# Testing

 # Sensor / PID controller prototyping with Hackflight